-Summary of COVID-19 cases, hospitalizations and deaths, cases following vaccination, testing and variants of concern across Canada and over time.
+Summary of COVID-19 testing and variants of concern across Canada and over time.
 Older versions of this report are available on the archived reports page.

 Update schedule: We update all sections of this page every Tuesday.
-This page was last updated on April 16, 2024, 9 am ET.
+This page was last updated on May 7, 2024, 9 am ET.